phoenixframework/phoenix_live_view/guides/client/bindings.md

 ## Rate limiting events with Debounce and Throttle

-All events can be rate-limited on the client by using the `phx-debounce` and `phx-throttle` bindings, with the following behavior:
+All events can be rate-limited on the client by using the `phx-debounce` and `phx-throttle` bindings, with the exception of the `phx-blur` binding, which is fired immediately.

+Rate limited and debounced events have the following behavior:

   * `phx-debounce` - Accepts either an integer timeout value (in milliseconds), or `"blur"`.
 When an integer is provided, emitting the event is delayed by